AI Self-Explanation

 Future Works

-As expected, for Single-token feature (one kind of Activating Tokens), it cannot generate descriptions that explain the token itself.
+(one kind of Activating Tokens), it cannot generate descriptions that explain the token itself.
 However, this could actually be beneficial as it helps filter out such context-independent tokens.

 Successful explanations show a certain threshold of cosine similarity (Self-Similarity) between the final layer residual vector and the original SAE feature, which can be used as a Failure Detection metric for SAE features.